rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 people to move in on Saturday.
 We were told that several rooms can be cleaned early, and will be ready on Friday evening.  <br>

 - DRIVING:  We will post driving directions on this website.

-- COUNSELOR TRAINING SESSIONS: We will run sessions for counselors on Saturday afternoon and evening, and on Sunday morning.
+- COUNSELOR TRAINING SESSIONS: <br>
+All counselors will meet on Saturday afternoon and evening, and on Sunday morning.

 - DEPARTURE: The final lecture, awards presentations, and goodbyes will be